superit23/SwarmRobotics/README.md

 ## Implementation

-SwarmFlock is a Python implementation of the boid-flocking algorithm on the Robot Operating System (ROS).
+SwarmFlock is a Python implementation of the boid-flocking algorithm on the Robot Operating System (ROS) with anomaly detection.
 SwarmFlock currently uses ROS topics over a multi-master system to communicate between the robots.
 The robots will still only compute "boids" in their neighborhood.

 More information on the flocking algorithm can be read [here](http://harry.me/blog/2011/02/17/neat-algorithms-flocking/).